delivery-much/go-amqp/README.md

 if err != nil {
   return
 }

+// define your consume logic
+err := q.Consume(func(context.Context, Delivery) HandleResponse{ ... })
+if err != nil {
+  return
+}
 ```

 This code is a little better because:

 - The queue and exchange configurations are received in optional configuration objects, so the values are documented and named, making them easier to read ✅
 - The **go-amqp** library uses object orientation (exchanges and queues are defined as objects), so you can define your queues inside an exchange, which makes your code easier to reuse and understand ✅
-- The library mitigates many of the steps necessary to declare and consume your queues, making the whole process a lot more friendly ✅
+- The library mitigates many of the steps necessary to declare and consume your queues, and implements the message  reading loop for you, so the whole process a lot more friendly ✅

 This is just a sample of how the **go-amqp** library was made to make the developers' lives easier.
 The following topics in the documentation explain the library and its functionalities in much more detail.